Colas' Demomaking

 Unreleased Tiny water

 This is the tinyest water drop effect of the world!
-The objective was to crunch the executable down to 128 bytes.
-After days of raping, it finally takes 119 bytes!
-The speed of the effect is tuned to run on a Pentium 90 Mhz CPU.
-The assembler source code is included.
+The objective was to crunch the executable size below 128 bytes.
+The speed of the effect is tuned on a Pentium 90 Mhz CPU.
+The assembler source code is included in the archive.

 Links